software-mansion/react-native-reanimated/docs/docs/fundamentals/animations.md

 ![](/docs/shared-values/sv-immediate.gif)

-With Reanimated 2, such Shared Value updates can be transformed to animated updates by wrapping the target value using one of the animation helpers, e.g., [`withTiming`](../api/animations/withTiming) or [`withSpring`](../api/animations/withSpring).
+With Reanimated, such Shared Value updates can be transformed to animated updates by wrapping the target value using one of the animation helpers, e.g., [`withTiming`](../api/animations/withTiming) or [`withSpring`](../api/animations/withSpring).
 The only change that we can do now, is to wrap the random offset value with a `withSpring` call as shown below:

 ```js {3}